geeknoid/Undertaker/README.md

   assemblies should be written.
 This report contains a list of all the assemblies that were loaded as input but don't contain any symbols reachable from the roots.

+* `--unanalyzed-assemblies` lets you specify the path to the file where the report on unanalyzed assemblies should be written.
+This report contains a list of all the assemblies that were referenced by an analyzed assembly, but where not themselves analyzed.
+This will commonly include core .NET libraries (System.* and Microsoft.Extensions.*).
+Look in this list to see if you're missing some assemblies which should we part of the set you want to be analyzed.

 * `--needless-internals-visible-to` lets you specify the path to the file where the report on needless uses of [InternalsVisibleTo] should be written.